DaniB0s/Fight/README.md

-#conversation tool by xD Dani
+#conversation tool by xD Danii

 from platform import system